Meera (1945 film): Plot

-During the reign of the Mughal emperor Akbar, young Meera, influenced by the story of Andal and Krishna, is deeply in love with Krishna, so much so that she considers him to be her husband after she garlands him on an auspicious day as advised by her mother.
+During the reign of the Mughal emperor Akbar, young Meera, influenced by the story of Andal and Krishna, is so deeply in love with Krishna that she considers him to be her husband after she garlands him on an auspicious day as advised by her mother.
 As Meera matures into a young woman, her devotion to Krishna grows.

 Against her wishes, Meera is married to Rana, the king of Mewar.
 But even after marriage, her love for Krishna remains unchanged.
 She follows her own ideals and way of living which are unacceptable to Rana and his family, especially his brother Vikram and sister Udha.
 Meera asks Rana to construct a temple for Krishna in Chittor, the capital of Mewar.
 Out of love for her, Rana agrees.
-An overjoyed Meera remains in the temple most of the time, singing in praise of Krishna along with other devotees, and avoids staying at the palace.
+An overjoyed Meera remains in the temple most of the time, singing praises of Krishna along with other devotees, and avoids staying at the palace.

 On Vijayadashami, Rana expects Meera to be with him at the royal assembly when other kings come to offer their respects.
 But en route to the assembly, Meera hears Krishna's flute playing, returns to the temple and remains there.
-Rana becomes angry upon realising that Meera has returned to the temple again, ignoring her duties as a wife.
+Rana becomes angry upon realising that Meera has returned to the temple again, ignoring her duties as a wife and queen.
 To kill Meera, Vikram has Udha give her a poisoned drink.
 Meera is saved by Krishna and the poison does not kill her; instead, Krishna's idol at the Vithoba Temple turns blue, and the sanctum's double-doors at Dwarakadheesh Temple close spontaneously, and remain closed.